ohjay/chickensong/README.md

 ## Future/Alternative Directions

-- I could theoretically use NSynth to produce chicken timbre conditioned on MIDI note sequences.
+- I could theoretically train NSynth to produce chicken timbre conditioned on MIDI note sequences.
 However, I don't have ready access to chicken audio that is annotated to the same degree as the NSynth dataset.
-To match that data, I would need truncated squawk clips labeled with note, pitch, and velocity.
+To match that data, I would need truncated squawk clips labeled with notes, pitches, and velocities.
 While I could try to create these annotations using a library such as [`aubio`](https://aubio.org), I don't think I have time for an attempt.
 - [This paper](https://arxiv.org/pdf/1910.06711.pdf) (MelGAN: Generative Adversarial Networks for Conditional Waveform Synthesis, with code [here](https://github.com/descriptinc/melgan-neurips)), linked by Robert, might be useful.
-I could follow their approach from Section 3.3 and replace the WaveNet decoder with a MelGAN generator.
+I could follow their approach from Section 3.3 and replace the WaveNet decoder in the translation network with a MelGAN generator.
 This would make translation incredibly fast in comparison to what I'm currently dealing with.
-However, I don't have time to train the model.
+However, somewhat ironically I lack the time to train the model.
 (The authors mention they train each decoder for four days on a 2080 Ti on MusicNet data, whereas I have less time, worse hardware, and lower-quality data.)
-- [This recent paper](https://arxiv.org/pdf/1811.09620.pdf) (TimbreTron) might lead to superior results, but I don't have time to implement it.
+- [This recent paper](https://arxiv.org/pdf/1811.09620.pdf) (TimbreTron) might yield superior results, but I don't have time to implement it.
 - For this project, I could of course experiment with other domain translations.
 There exists a vast space of music and music genres that might be translated into chickensong.
 But I don't have a MelGAN, so translation is super slow.
-- Even with the same method, I expect that the results can be improved with more data and more training.
+- I expect that my results can be improved with more data and more training.

 ## Model/Data